How to Select the Right Solar Racking System for Any Roof

 While a structural engineer must perform the official analysis, electricians can conduct a preliminary assessment to identify potential red flags.

 - Calculate Panel and Racking Weight: Determine the total weight of the panels and the chosen solar racking system.
-A modern panel weighs about 40-50 lbs, and racking adds 5-10 lbs per panel.
+A modern panel weighs about 40–50 lbs, and racking commonly adds roughly 5–15 lbs per panel depending on system design.
 This gives you a total dead load.

 - Determine the Array Area: Calculate the total square footage the array will occupy on the roof.

 - Calculate Added Pounds Per Square Foot (PSF): Divide the total dead load by the array area.
-This typically results in an added load of 2-4 PSF.
+This typically results in an added load commonly in the 2–4 PSF range for modern residential arrays.

 - Assess the Roof Structure: From a safe vantage point (like an attic), inspect the rafters or trusses.
 Note their size (e.g., 2×6, 2×8) and spacing (e.g., 16″ or 24″ on center).
 Note any signs of damage, sagging, or water intrusion.